mnaray/mnaray/README.md

 - 👋 Hi, I’m @mnaray
-- 👀 I’m interested in basic informatics at the moment, nothing too fancy... :P
+- 👀 I’m interested in basic informatics and ethical hacking at the moment, nothing toooooooo fancy... :P  -  **YET!!!**
-- 🌱 I’m currently learning informatics at BFS BBB in Baden, Switzerland
+- 🌱 I’m currently studying informatics at BFS BBB in Baden, Switzerland.
-- 💞️ I’m currently not really looking forward to collaborating with anyone, but if you're interested in something, just lmk.
+- 💞️ I’m currently not really looking forward to collaborating with anybody, but if you're interested in something just hit me up!
-- 📫 How to reach me -> Just send me an e-mail to **m.naray.inf21@stud.bbbaden.ch**
+- 📫 How to reach me -> Just send an e-mail to **m.naray.inf21@stud.bbbaden.ch**  -  I'll make sure to check it out.
+- 📖 To find out more about my knowledge level you're more than welcome to check out my Portfolios here -> https://portfolio.bbbaden.ch/user/m-naray-inf21

 <!---
 mnaray/mnaray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.